Last updated on .

 Correr Museum

 The Procuratie used to have extensions on the west side of the piazza, separated only by a small church, but those were demolished around 1810 under Napoleon to build the Napoleonic Wing of the Procuraties.
 Today, the building houses the Correr Museum (Museo Correr), which is a civic museum that covers the art and history of Venice.
 It was established in 1830 with a collection bequeathed by art collector Teodoro Correr.
-Admission is included on the same combined ticket as above (as of August 2023), or free for holders of the Museum Pass.
+Admission is included on the Saint Mark’s Square Museum Ticket (as of August 2024), or free for holders of the Museum Pass.

 Correr Museum